ajay-thapa/MindCheck/README.md

-# MindCheck — React Native Assignment Project
+# MindCheck — React Native Assignment Project thank

 MindCheck is a cross-platform React Native mobile app built as an assignment project focused on simple mental-health check-ins, journaling and local data persistence.
 This README explains the purpose, architecture, setup, development and submission notes for evaluators.